bryance-oyang/rendererer/README.md

 ![cornell_box_img](cornell_box.png)

-Transparent tall box and sphere.
+Tall box and sphere are transparent.
 Sphere is not a sphere but many triangles (no smooth normals).